swhitley/WDLookup/README.md

 # WDLookup Queries

 This is a library of WQL queries.
-They can be used generally with any WQL tool or with the WDLookup Excel Add-in (Windows only).
+The queries can be used generally with any WQL tool or with the WDLookup Excel Add-in (Windows only).

 Anyone is welcome to contribute to this library.
 Submit a pull request for review.
 If you do not know how to submit a pull request, paste the query into a discussion post.
 Please follow the example to include information about the query.
 In the future, there are plans to parse the files and enable an electronic dictionary.